emersonschulze/Wordpress-Docker/README.md

 # Get this image

-The recommended way to get the Bitnami EmersonDB Docker Image is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com/r/emersonschulze/emersondb).
+The recommended way to get the EmersonSchulze EmersonDB Docker Image is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com/r/emersonschulze/emersondb).

 ```bash
 docker pull emersonschulze/emersondb:latest